WikenwIken/TurdHerder/Readme.md

 The motion system was inspired by [Dendrowen's Blobifier], the mounting system incorporates whole, and modified, parts from [Armored Turtle's AT Brush]  and the macros are modified versions of [ImSundee's Turtleblobifier].

+### 2025.09.03 - This project is brand new and only tested by the me so far.
+Bugs / hitches are to be expected.
+Please report anything that isn't working as expected and it will be addressed.

 ## Features